LiveRamp/hank/README.md

 Two storage engines are provided with Hank, one designed for variable-length values (which guarantees that read requests will perform only exactly two disk seeks on cache miss), and one designed for fixed-length values (which guarantees read requests in exactly one disk seek on cache miss).
 No request will ever require three disk seeks.
 This is achieved by proactively indexing data externally, maintaining a partial index in main memory, and (in the case of variable-length values), a full index on disk.
 Depending on your hardware, this results in random read request latency on the order of a few milliseconds to sub-millisecond.

-Additionally, Hank is not very chatty.
-Random read requests perform only one call over the network and communicate directly with a server that holds the requested key.
-There is no need for synchronization, no master node, no back-and-forth, and no agreement protocol at query time.

 ## Caching

 ![caching diagram](docs/hank-caching.png)

 Hank is meant to be fast regardless of cache state, but it employs a few caching mechanisms to further speed up random read requests, as well as a simple load balancing hint to improve cache performance.
 The performance improvement obviously depends on access patterns, but we have seen production applications with a 20% client-side cache hit rate and a 50% server-side cache hit rate, resulting in a large percentage of read queries being fulfilled in much less than 0.1 milliseconds.

 ### Server-side OS-level cache

 Hank servers benefit very heavily from OS-level disk cache and are an example of one of those applications where the OS-provided caching resources and algorithms will outperform most application-level approaches.
 Because indices and values are stored in flat files on disk at specific offsets, requesting the same key-value pair twice will hit your OS-level disk page cache and be retrieved instantly.
 (Because read and writes do not happen concurrently on any given Hank node, cached pages do not need to get invalidated.)
 For this reason, a server-side application cache is not necessary, as the OS-level cache can already transparently allocate all of the node’s remaining main memory to the Hank query cache, and is very performant.

 ### Server-side application-level cache